sjxliu/milestone1/readMe.md

 Forgot to log

 11/17/21 [Finishing...]:
 Forgot to write about yesterday.
 Got it to detect collision and die but score is still not showing...
 I got the timer/scoreboard to work however the timer does not reset unless page reloads.
 I managed to get the button for exit to work but only when path is copied from terminal.
+[End]: Would like to make score cleaner, more deadly objects, better grphics for characters